 - Revise the notes & diagrams in NCERT from the NEET syllabus.

 - Make notes of topics that you tend to forget quickly.
 Stick it on the walls or furniture that you look at more often and revise some of it every day.

 - Topics like Morphology of plants, animal, and plant diversity are vital for NEET.

 - Genetics and biotechnology constitute a major portion too in NEET.
 First, grasp the concept and then practice as much as you can.

 - Topics like animal physiology and plant physiology and ecology must be revised in the end.

 - In Organic Chemistry, learn how reactions proceed at each step, the concept involved, conversions and make sure that you memorize all named reactions very well.

-- In Physical Chemistry, all formulas & their application & laws should be on your tips.
+- In Physical Chemistry, all formulae & their application & laws should be at your tips.

 Choose and stick to the study material and techniques that you have been following for some time now and which you feel is most rewarding.
 Be confident of your NEET preparation and try to focus all your attention on studying rather than panicking.
 Take proper rest and nutrition and allow yourself to relax between study hours to rejuvenate your mind and increase its retention ability.

-Stay tuned with Byju’s to get the latest notification on NEET along with NEET exam pattern, cut off sore, eligibility criteria, etc.
+Stay tuned with BYJU’S to get the latest notification on NEET along with NEET exam pattern, cut off sore, eligibility criteria and a lot more.